dentarg/auth0-blog/_posts/2016-10-27-angular-2-testing-in-depth-services.markdown

 ### Mocking

-In unit tests for Angular 2, we want to execute the code in isolation.
+In unit tests for Angular, we want to execute the code in isolation.
 This means it is not dependent on big, complex objects and is not calling methods that rely on external systems (like [HTTP calls](https://auth0.com/blog/angular-2-series-part-3-using-http/) or database access).
 In these cases, we want to simulate the original behavior while skipping the underlying implementation.